stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 global name ??

 ### Authentication and configuration parameters
-The combination of `Configuration Parameters` and `Auth Type` determines the UI to configure the device.
+The combination of `Configuration Parameters` and `Authentication` determines the UI to configure the device.
 Refer to [complete guide for authentication and discovery](/thingpedia/developers/thingpedia-device-intro-auth-n-discovery.md) for more details.